3D Shape Tokenization via Latent Flow Matching

 \section{Discussion}

 Shape tokenization is a novel 3D shape representation that is purely data-driven and designed to be consumed by ML models.
 It lies on the opposite end of the spectrum from most existing 3D representations, which explicitly model geometry (\eg, meshes, SDFs) or rendering formulations (\eg, 3D Gaussians, NeRF).
-Despite being motivated by machine learning, we show that \Ours possess properties that are tightly connected to 3D geometry, such as surface normals and UVW mapping.
-Shape tokenization and the connection between flow matching and 3D geometry provide an interesting and new viewpoint of 3D representations.
-Across a number of downstream tasks, \Ours demonstrates competitive performance with task-specific representations.
+Despite being data-driven, we show that \Ours possess properties that are tightly connected to 3D geometry, such as surface normals and UVW mapping.
+The connection between flow matching and 3D geometry provides an interesting and new perspective of 3D representations.

 \paragraph{Limitations.} Current \Ours consider geometry only; extending to color is for future work.
 We need to integrate ODEs when sampling point clouds, shape tokens, or computing log-likelihood, this means it takes longer times to generate a point cloud than feed-forward methods (see runtime analysis in \Cref{supp sec: runtime}).
 Utilizing methods like distillation or advancement in diffusion models to improve sampling efficiency is also future work. \OursABV is designed for ML models, not graphics, which however, often takes meshes as input.
 Extracting surfaces from \OursABV is left as future work (see more discussion in \Cref{sec: surface extraction}).